ArystoCrypto/CurrencyExchange/README.md

 Warm Wallet
 -------------------
 The "Warm Wallet" is simply a Bitcoin wallet running in a secure location.
-The cron job `receive_bitcoin.php` (provided in wlox-cron) will channel all Bitcoin above the *Reserve Ratio* specified in the backstage2 App Configuration to this address.
+The cron job `receive_bitcoin.php` (provided in CurrencyExchange-cron) will channel all Bitcoin above the *Reserve Ratio* specified in the backstage2 App Configuration to this address.
 You can do whatever you like with it once it arrives there (for example, you can transfer it to cold storage using a Piper wallet).

 In order to load Bitcoin back into the Hot Wallet (when the amount needed for outgoing transfers exceeds the amount in the Hot Wallet), simply send Bitcoin from your Warm Wallet back to the dedicated Hot Wallet address.
 This can be found in the Back End under Registered Visitors -> Bitcoin Addresses (it will be the one with both "System" and "Hot Wallet" checked).

 2-Factor Authentication (2FA)
 -----------------------------
-WLOX supports both Google Authenticator and Authy (www.authy.com) by default.
+CurrencyExchange supports both Google Authenticator and Authy (www.authy.com) by default.

 Getting Around the Back-End